 \section{Introduction}

-With a growing demand for zero-carbon generation in the electricity sector comes an increase in grid-edge distributed energy resources (DERs), and in particular, a subset of DERs referred to as distributed generation (DGs).
+With a growing demand for zero-carbon generation in the electricity sector comes an increase in grid-edge distributed energy resources (DERs)\footnote{\textit{Abbreviations:} CI - Current Injection, CI-OPF - Current Injection optimal power flow, d-LMP -, Distribution Locational Marginal Price, DER - Distributed Energy Resource, DG - Distributed Generator, DSO - Distribution System Operator , ISO Independent System Operator, LMP - Locational Marginal Price, LOC - Lost Opportunity Cost, MCE - McCormick Envelope, OPF - Optimal Power Flow, P - Real Power, PAC - Proximal Atomic Coordination , PF - Power Factor, PMO - Primary Market Operator, PV - Photovoltaic, Q - Reactive Power, RTO - Regional Transmission Organization}, and in particular, a subset of DERs referred to as distributed generation (DGs).
 The increasing penetration of these small-scale resources disrupts the existing industry practice for power dispatch, device control, and market compensation mechanisms.
 Traditionally, large controllable generators at the transmission level have been responsible for maintaining grid stability and power quality; however new strategies are required for the emerging grid.
 While recent efforts such as FERC Order 2222 \cite{ferc_2222} in the US indicate a move towards accommodation of DERs, new electricity market structures are needed to fully utilize the flexibility they offer at high penetration and lead to a feasible framework for their integration while preserving grid stability and power quality.
 This paper identifies the requirements for such a market structure, and proposes one with a focus on a reactive power market at the distribution level.